Tax Implications of Loan Against Property: What You Should Know

 All

-Yes, you can claim tax deductions on the principal repayment of a Loan Against Property (LAP) under Section 80C of the Income Tax Act of 1961.
-However, this deduction is limited to ₹1.5 lakhs per financial year.
+Yes, you can claim tax deductions on the principal repayment of your Loan Against Property (LAP) under Section 80C of the Income Tax Act of 1961.
+This can be a great way to reduce your taxable income while managing your loan.
+However, this deduction is capped at ₹1.5 Lakhs per financial year.
+Furthermore, the 80C limit includes other investments like PPF and insurance premiums as well.

 FAQ Avatar